get free help from a 5 Star Google Rated California health insurance California Medicare Supplement Options - Insider's Guide to Medigap plans

 A whole separate plan addresses prescriptions (outpatient like what you at a pharmacy) and it's called Part D.

-This is a plan purchased through a carrier and you quote through the same system here.
+This is a plan purchased through a carrier and you quote it directly here:

 Better yet, we can quote the plans according to your medication list and favorite pharmacies and there's ZERO cost for this assistance.

-You'll see a quote of plans that cover your medications in your area based on best value - total out-of-pocket which is monthly premium + copays.
+You'll see a quote of plans that cover your medications in your area and then sort based on best value - total out-of-pocket which is monthly premium + copays.

 Check out our guide for Part D.